 Millbrook is a somewhat small city located in the state of Alabama.
 With a population of 15,314 people and four constituent neighborhoods, Millbrook is the 43rd largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Millbrook is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Millbrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Millbrook is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Millbrook who work in office and administrative support (17.06%), management occupations (10.70%), and sales jobs (9.45%).

 Also of interest is that Millbrook has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Millbrook in 2010 was $27,320, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,280 for a family of four.
 However, Millbrook contains both very wealthy and poor people as well.

 Millbrook is a very ethnically-diverse city.
 The people who call Millbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millbrook residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Millbrook include English, German, Italian, and Scottish.

 The most common language spoken in Millbrook is English.
 Other important languages spoken here include Spanish and Persian.